vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 rental car and check what charging standard it uses!

 ### Getting Into An EV

+Are you or someone you know ready to get into an electric vehicle?
+Here's a few tips!

+#### Know How You Use Your Car

+If you're in a two-car household, maybe you want an EV to replace a commuter car - so you can settle for something older with lower range and slower charging speeds, to save money.
+But if you like road tripping, make sure you pay attention to the range as well as the charging speed and _charging time_ (often cited as the time to charge from 10% - 80%) of the EVs you're interested in.

+As an example, our ioniq 5 charged from 10 - 80% in 18 minutes, while an older Chevy Bolt takes 53 minutes, and their newly redesigned 2026 model takes only 25 minutes!

 #### Look At The Used Market!